XiaoYaoNet/MPIRF/README.md

 **See the link for the latest framework code:[http://mpilab.net/en/simulation/](http://mpilab.net/en/simulation/)**

+**This project has been displayed by the Open-soure Magnetic Particle Imaging community: [https://os-mpi.github.io/RecoFramework/](https://os-mpi.github.io/RecoFramework/)**

 The MPIRF is developed by Python 3.8.
 It could integrate different MPI reconstruction algorithm and realize the reconstruction function from the voltage signal of the magnetic nanoparticle to the image signal.

 The current version provides two main function files: `MPIRFmain.py` and `MPIRFUImain.py`.